codurance/site/_posts/2017-11-26-rust-vscode.md

 Now you should be able to set breakpoints and debug through the code.

-Start the debugging session by pressing `F5` - this should result in the build proceeding and then the debugger launching.
+Start the debugging session by pressing `F5` again - this should result in the build proceeding and then the debugger launching.

 ## Questions ?